 18. Pink Radicchio (Rosa del Veneto variety)

-rosa del veneto close up
+Rosa del veneto close up.

 Fun fact(s): Rosa del Veneto is a specific variety of radicchio known for its round shape and beautiful and calming pastel pink color.